 Previously in everyday use as government offices and offices for the Prime Minister of Norway.
-The two Viksjø buildings (H-block and Y-block), are currently out of use because of bomb damage sustained 22 July 2011.
+The H-block is currently out of use.
+The Y-block is partly in use by government officials, as before the bombing.

 2-7 Changes, additions